topkecleon/telegram-bot-bash/doc/7_develop.md

 #### [Home](../README.md)
 ## Notes for bashbot developers
-This section is about help and best pratices for new bashbot developers.
+This section is about help and best practices for new bashbot developers.
 The main focus on is creating new versions of bashbot, not on develop your individual bot.
 Nevertheless the rules and tools described here can also help you with your bot development.

 bashbot development is done on github.
 If you want to provide fixes or new features [fork bashbot on githup](https://help.github.com/en/articles/fork-a-repo) and provide changes as [pull request on github](https://help.github.com/en/articles/creating-a-pull-request).